MSRhmn/movie-rating-app/README.md

 # Movie Rating App

 ## Overview
-This application is a RESTful API built with `Django` that allows users to:
+This application is a RESTful API built with `Django REST Framework` that allows users to:
 - User registration and authentication
 - CRUD operations for movies
 - Rating system for movies